New Match Set for WWE Elimination Chamber, Updated Card

-WWE announced today that The Usos will defend the SmackDown Tag Team Titles against The Viking Raiders on February 19 in the Kingdom of Saudi Arabia.
+Tonight’s SmackDown saw McIntyre come to the ring and reveal how a doctor told him the day after WWE Day 1 how he definitely would not make the Royal Rumble, and probably wouldn’t be ready for WrestleMania 38.
+McIntyre said he looked the doctor in the eye, told him to kiss his ass, and got right to work with his recovery, doing rehab three times per day.
+McIntyre admitted that The Rumble didn’t go as planned, and teased a future showdown with Brock Lesnar, noting that they are now 1-1.
+Corbin then interrupted McIntyre’s promo and taunted him while Moss tried to perform a sneak attack from behind.
+McIntyre caught Moss, and the segment ended with Drew dropping Moss with a Claymore Kick.
+He then warned that he will make Corbin’s life a living hell each week, and this is just the beginning.

-Erik and Ivar have been #1 contenders since winning a Fatal 4 Way on the January 14 SmackDown.
-The other teams were Mansoor and Cesaro, Jinder Mahal and Shanky, and Los Lotharios.
+WWE later confirmed McIntyre vs. Moss for Elimination Chamber, and posted photos of Moss bleeding a bit backstage after suffering a cut on his face from the Claymore Kick.

-The 2022 WWE Elimination Chamber event will take place on Saturday, February 19 from the Jeddah Super Dome in Jeddah, Saudi Arabia.
-Below is the updated card:
+WWE Elimination Chamber will take place on Saturday, February 19 from the Jeddah Super Dome in Jeddah, Saudi Arabia.
+Below is the updated card, along with related shots from SmackDown:

 Elimination Chamber Match for the WWE Title